aspose-slides/Aspose.Slides-Documentation/net/getting-started/aspose-slides-for-xamarin/_index.md

 ---

 ## **Overview**
 Xamarin is a framework for cross-platform mobile development using .NET C#.
 Xamarin is having tools and libraries that extend the possibilities of the .NET platform and allow building applications for any mobile OS: Android, iOS and Windows.
-For development in Xamarin, programmers can use their usual environment including C#, Visual Studio, 3-rd party libraries.
+For development in Xamarin, programmers can use their usual environment including C#, Visual Studio and 3rd party libraries.

 Aspose.Slides API can work in Xamarin platform.
 For that, the Aspose.Slides .NET package includes a separate dll for Xamarin.
 Aspose.Slides for Xamarin supports most features available in .NET version: